 fugue policy rbac-detachcommand to detach the current policy.
 This method removes the policy but leaves any users and their corresponding user secrets intact.

 Did you know that Fugue offers editor plug-ins so you can read and write Ludwig in your editor/IDE of choice?
 All plug-ins include Ludwig syntax highlighting, and some have additional features.
 See ludwig-mode for Emacs, ludwig-vim for vim, vscode-language-ludwig for the Ludwig LSP Server and VSCode, and language-ludwig for Atom.

 If you are working with Ludwig in an editor and on a platform with the

-watch command (available on OSX via Homebrew), you can get IDE-like
+watch command (available on macOS via Homebrew), you can get

-fast feedback by running the following command in a separate pane or
+IDE-like fast feedback by running the following command in a separate

 watch -n2 -- lwc --composition FILE